 “Try to stay open with what’s going on.
 Be cognisant.
 Really keep an eye on your kids.
 What you have to keep in mind though is that your kids aren’t always going to tell you.
 You think that they are but statistically, they really don’t because it’s that embarrassing and that harmful what they are trying to cover up.
 You have to be on the lookout and proactive about these things,” said Mr. Minc.

 If you are the victim of online bullying, the experienced internet defamation removal attorneys of Minc Law can help you.
-To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting by filling out our online contact form.
+To schedule a free, no-obligation initial consultation with an intake specialist, call (216) 373-7706 or schedule a meeting by filling out our online contact form.